 The recoverable amounts of cash-generating units and individual assets have been determined based on the higher of value-in-use calculations and fair values less costs to sell.
 These calculations require the use of estimates and assumptions.
-For further details please refer to note 4.
+For further details please refer to note 4 - Goodwill and note 5 - Intangible assets.